campbell-rehu/notes/udemy-aws-certified-developer-associate-course/section-7-elb-asg/notes.md

 #### ALB Target Groups

-- EC2 instances
+- Can be EC2 instances
-- ECS tasks
+- Can be ECS tasks
-- Lambda functions
+- Can be Lambda functions
-- IP addresses (must be private IPs)
+- Can be IP addresses (must be private IPs)
 - ALB can route to multiple target groups
 - Health checks are at the target group level

+#### Network Load Balancer

+- Layer 4 load balancer
+- Forward TCP & UDP traffic
+- Less latency (~100ms vs 400ms for ALB)
+- one static IP per AZ
+- used for extreme performance, TCP or UDP traffic
+- not included in free tier

+#### NLB Target Groups

+- Can be EC2 instances
+- Can be IP addresses (must be private IPs)
+- Can be ALB
+- Health checks support TCP, HTTP and HTTPS

+#### Gateway Load Balancer

+- Operates at Layer 3 (Network layer) - IP Packets
+- Transparent network gateway
+  - single entry/exit for all traffic
+- Load Balancer
+  - distributes traffic to your virtual applicances
+- Uses the GENEVE protocol on port 6081
+- Example use-cases:
+  - Firewalls
+  - Intrusion detection and prevention systems
+  - Deep packet inspection systems
+  - Payload manipulation

+#### GLB Target Groups

+- EC2 instances
+- IP Addresses

+### Sticket Sessions (Session affinity)